Tokenization vs. Augmentation: A Systematic Study of Writer Variance in IMU-Based Online Handwriting Recognition: Experiments

 Among all tokenization approaches, Bigram tokenization is the most robust strategy for the \ac{WI} split.
-While Unigram eventually surpasses the character baseline at higher vocabulary sizes ($V \geq 400$), reducing the \ac{WER} to 13.29\%, it consistently trails behind Bigram (12.99\%).
-This suggests that the complex long tokens generated by top-down methods may be less suitable for \ac{OnHWR}. \ac{BPE}, meanwhile, demonstrates severe instability, suffering a catastrophic failure at $V=500$, where the error rate explodes ($>99\%$ \ac{WER}) and the model fails to converge entirely on the \ac{WD} split.
-We attribute this collapse to agglomerative tokenization in low-data regimes: at $V \geq 500$, the \ac{BPE} algorithm exhaust frequent sub-words and begins over-segmenting, generating highly specific and rare tokens.
-This introduces severe bias during training, causing \ac{CTC} loss to diverge.
+While Unigram eventually surpasses the character baseline at higher vocabulary sizes ($V \geq 400$), reducing the \ac{WER} to 13.29\,\%, it consistently trails behind Bigram (12.99\,\%).
+This suggests that the long, complex tokens generated by top-down methods may be less suitable for \ac{OnHWR}. \ac{BPE}, meanwhile, demonstrates severe instability.
+It yields a \ac{WER} of 100\,\% across all tested vocabulary sizes on the \ac{WD} split and suffers an additional performance collapse at $V=500$ on the \ac{WI} split, where the \ac{WER} reaches 99.81\,\%.
+The larger \ac{BPE} vocabulary introduces increasingly specific and infrequent multi-character tokens.
+The limited training support for these tokens creates a highly imbalanced output space, which may destabilize optimization and contribute to the observed failures.

+The computational overhead of tokenization is negligible.
+Since tokenization only increases the number of output categories, it affects only the final linear classification layer.
+As a result, both the additional computational cost and the increase in the number of parameters are minimal.
+For example, using a tokenizer with 500 tokens adds only 0.11M parameters ($+2.88$\%) and 14.59M \ac{MACs} ($+2.41$\%) compared to character-based recognition with 60 output categories.